Shashank-Holla/TSAI-EVA4/Sesssion5_MNIST/README.md

 No overfitting.
 Test accuracy is a bit better than training accuracy.
 Shows model is trained harder.
 But accuracy is not hitting high accuracy under 15 epoch (99.4%).
 Number of parameters used in higher than desired.
 (20K > 10K required).

+File- EVA4_S5_F2_SkeletalModel&BatchNorm
+Target:

+As previous model was over 20K, make the model lighter.
+Also added BatchNorm after every convolution to increase model efficiency.

+Results:

+Number of parameters: 6.6K
+Training accuracy : 98.85%
+Testing accuracy : 99.22%
+Analysis:

+Very light model.
+Scope to improve.
+No overfitting.
+Test accuracy is a bit better than training accuracy.
+Shows model is trained harder.
+But model is not hitting required accuracy of 99.4%.